grpc/proposal/L5-NODEJS-CLIENT-INTERCEPTORS.md

 MethodDescriptor(name, service_name, path, method_type, serialize, deserialize)
 ```

-*Do not modify the `options.method_descriptor` object, it is not used by the underlying gRPC code and will only affect
+*Do not modify the `options.method_descriptor` object.
+The MethodDescriptor passed to the interceptor options is not
-downstream interceptors*
+consumed by the underlying gRPC code and changes will only affect downstream interceptors*

-A `caller` object is a POJO implementing zero or more outbound interception methods:
+A `requester` object is a plain Javascript object implementing zero or more outbound interception methods:

 ```javascript
 /**